Yuvasree9/India-Crime-Data-Analysis/README.md

 - **Visualizing crime trends and hot spots**: Generate insightful visualizations such as crime type distribution, crime frequency by location, trends over time, and geographical heatmaps.
 - **Predictive analysis for crime rates using machine learning models**: Apply machine learning techniques like linear regression, decision trees, or random forests to forecast future crime rates and identify high-risk areas.

-For Enhancing the project and any other details, reach me out here- <a href=yuvasree.t9@gmail.com>Email</a>
+For Enhancing the project and any other details, reach me out here- yuvasree.t9@gmail.com

+Thanks for being here...Happy to connect!